gromacs/gromacs/docs/user-guide/deprecation-policy.rst

 |Gromacs| developers to see how they might be affected and how best to
 adapt.
 There is a :ref:`current list <deprecated-functionality>` of deprecated functionality.

+When environment variables are deprecated, it is up to the user to make sure that their scripts are updated accordingly for the new release.
+In cases where it is sensible, the development team should do the effort to keep the old environment variables working for one extra release cycle, before fully removing them.
+The user should be informed about this future deprecation with a warning.
+If keeping the old environment variable is not possible or highly problematic, setting the removed environment variable should be triggering a warning during one release cycle.